lasrado-b/home-lab/configs/pfSense-firewall-rules.md

 - [x] Kali denied access to internal web service
 - [x] Windows still able to load custom dashboard

-**Note:** This rule was part of Phase 1 testing.
-In Phase 2, we implemented subnet-wide blocking that supersedes this protocol-specific rule.

 ---

-## Phase 2: Subnet-Wide Block
+### Phase 2: Subnet-Wide Isolation
+**Test Rule 3: Block Kali from Ubuntu**
+### Rule Purpose
 This rule was introduced as part of the next stage of the lab to simplify and scale security controls by isolating the entire Kali subnet.

-**Test Rule 3: Block Kali from Ubuntu**

 ### Rule Details